Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-Example: A life insurance company using an outdated platform had difficulty maintaining accuracy in customer databases, leading to incorrect billing statements.Â
+Example: A life insurance company using an outdated platform experienced difficulty maintaining accuracy in its customer databases, resulting in incorrect billing statements.Â

 Â